-Most of the articles published by Futuribles is in French.
+Most of the articles published in Futuribles are in French.
 The English version of our website is about to be upgraded.

-We advice you to go on the French version in order to access to our publications (in the top right corner).
+In the meantime, we advise you to go to the French version in order to access our publications (click on top right corner).

 Thanks to its knowledge of rigorous forward-thinking methodologies, Futuribles International Association has set out 11 scenarios to forecast the possible evolutions of the crisis over the next 18 months (the targeted horizon being the end of 2021).
 These scenarios, built using the tools of morphological analysis, are available on three scales: the global, the European and the French.